Gaelic Games Canada

 Gaelic Games Canada (GGC), or the Canadian GAA (CGAA), is responsible for Gaelic games across Canada, overseeing approximately 20 clubs.
-"GAA" is the abbreviation for the Gaelic Athletic Association.

 It has the same status as one of the county boards of Ireland and is one of over thirty regional GAA executive boards throughout the world.
 The board is responsible for Gaelic football, hurling, camogie, rounders, gaelic handball, and ladies' Gaelic football teams in Canada.

-The CGAA connects with three Gaelic games and cultural organizations: the Gaelic Athletic Association (GAA), the Ladies Gaelic Football Association (LGFA) & the Camogie Association (CA) whose headquarters are based in Dublin, Ireland.
+Gaelic Games Canada connects with three Gaelic games and cultural organizations: the Gaelic Athletic Association (GAA), the Ladies Gaelic Football Association (LGFA) & the Camogie Association (CA) whose headquarters are based in Dublin, Ireland.

 One of the more important tournaments for Gaelic football in Canada is the annual Western Canadian Championship.
 In North American competition, Canadian teams compete in the USGAA Finals, hosted by the United States GAA, an annual Gaelic Games championship between qualifying clubs in North America.
 The Gaelic games involved include hurling, camogie, and Gaelic football.
-Matches are held throughout the weekend of the tournament with the winning teams declared the USGAA champions in their respective divisions and sports.
 Internationally, Canada GAA has sent Canadian teams to the GAA World Games in 2016 and 2019.

 History

 Gaelic games have been played in Canada since before the foundation of the Gaelic Athletic Association in the 1880s, with some sources indicating that games of hurling were played in St. John's, Newfoundland in 1788.

 Since the formation of the American County Board in the 1950s, Canadian teams have competed alongside teams from the United States.
 A separate and distinct Canadian County Board was founded in November 1987, and represented upwards of 20 clubs within Canada.
 The organization has since been renamed, "Gaelic Games Canada" (GGC).

-In 2017, Jim Kelly, the Irish ambassador to Canada, was quoted as having said:
+In 2017, Jim Kelly, the Irish ambassador to Canada, said: